-We also intend to use the report for consultation with the ten local councils who support the WING initiative.
-We will obtain feedback and written confirmation of the opinions from these parish and town councils that will be included in the next version of the report that is issued.
-WING will use this as a mandate to consult and liaise with the stakeholders to influence decisions that are reached in the best interests of the wider community around Witney.
+We have consulted ten local councils and obtained written confirmation of their support for the WING initiative.
+We have used this as a mandate to consult and liaise with the key stakeholders to generate Issue 3 of our report.
+WING will continue to make efforts to influence decisions that are reached in the best interests of the wider community around Witney.